Skip to content

 • Allow users to define a mask (e.g., certain known characters or positions) to narrow the search space and speed up the process.

-• Combine brute-force with a dictionary attack by trying common passwords or phrases before attempting all combinations.
+• Combine brute force with a dictionary attack by trying common passwords or phrases before attempting all combinations.

-• The program must measure the runtime needed to crack the password and log the number of attempts made.
+• The program must measure the run-time needed to crack the password and log the number of attempts made.

-• A “time to crack” metric should be output after each successful cracking attempt, giving the user feedback on performance in different modes.
+• A "time to crack" metric should be output after each successful cracking attempt, giving the user feedback on the performance in different modes.

-Problem-Specific Requirements:
+2. Problem-Specific Requirements:

 • The implementation must attempt every possible combination of characters within the specified character set and password length.